EmmaEvolving/simply-tv/README.md

 ## The Four Implementation Paths

-Just TV is designed across four levels of openness and complexity.
+Simply TV is designed across four levels of openness and complexity.
 Pick the one that matches your goals.

 ### Option A — Realtek RTD2795 *(Production Path)*
 The chip inside most commercial monitors and displays today.
 Purpose-built scaler SoC with native HDMI 2.0, Vx1 panel output, and a complete TV signal chain.
 SDK available through ODM partnership.
-This is the path a real manufacturer would take to build Just TV as a product.
+This is the path a real manufacturer would take to build Simply TV as a product.

 **Best for:** Anyone planning to actually manufacture and sell units.